What is socio-environmental synthesis?

 How do I get my travel expenses reimbursed?

 During the meeting, all participants will be provided with expense reimbursement forms.
 The completed form, along with original receipts, must be returned to SESYNC’s travel office for processing.

 How do I acknowledge SESYNC support for my project?

-Any resources or outcomes that result from your funded project must include the following language as an acknowledgement: This work was supported by the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation DBI-1052875."
+- For all projects supported from SESYNC solicitations posted from September 1, 2016 through the present (this includes projects supported from the May 2017 RFP), please use the following text: This work was supported by the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation DBI-1639145.

 If you are unsure of which award you are supported from, please either refer to your support letter or reach out directly to firstname.lastname@example.org.